 That’s why if you read the article from Jon Townsend you will see that those Dutch players go full speed on even the most simple drills and they don’t get bored because their mentality is right and they know this is what it takes to get to the next level of their game.We try to get them 1,000 touches in the first 20 minutes. - Jeremie PietteClick To Tweet

 Pro players try to do the simple things perfect

 I can promise you that the Pro Players in the MLS and Leagues around the world focus on the most simple things that they do most in a game.
 I remember my first year as a pro I was training with the Kansas City Wizards (now Sporting KC) before I got drafted by Dallas Burn (now FC Dallas).
 A big name player – Roy Lassiter, who was the All Time Leading Goal Scorer in MLS History at the time & who is currently ranked 9th All Time, was training on his own before practice started.

 He was doing some of the most simple things, but things he does all the time in a game situation.
-He was a left footed player so he had a pile of balls about 30 yards out on the right side and would dribble towards the goal, cut it with the outside of his left around the 18 and slot a left footed shot low into the back post.
+Left footed player so he had a pile of 10 balls about 30 yards out on the right side.
+At about 60% speed, he would dribble towards the goal, cut it with the outside of his left slot it back post.

 If you Google his goals scored you will see that most of his goals we like this.
-I also remember when I was went to Santiago, Chile with FC Dallas and watching Eddie Johnson (#8 All Time US National Team Goal Scorer) working on a certain finishing drill with one of the coaches at the end of our practice… I remember thinking, “Wow!
-I never thought I would see a Pro working on such simple things” but at the same time it made total sense!
+I also remember when we went to Santiago, Chile with FC Dallas.
+After practice one day, Eddie Johnson (#8 All Time US National Team Goal Scorer) was working on a certain finishing drill with one of the coaches at the end of our practice… I remember thinking, “Wow!
+I never thought I would see a Pro working on such simple things” but it made total sense!